Frequently Asked Questions

 Where do the tours depart from?

-Taste of the Aussie Camino
+Aussie Camino

 Tours depart on Sundays from April to October.

 Train/Bus - Train and then bus from Melbourne is a very affordable option will full fare under $20 however it will take a good 6 hours to get to Mt Gambier this way.
-This can be done on a Sunday and still make transfer to Port MacDonnell in time.

-Bus - Adelaide to Mt Gambier.
+Bus - Adelaide to Mt Gambier

 Do you cater for special dietary requirements?